 More desktop applets (MPRIS Applet in GNOME and Xfce, xfce4-soundmenu-plugin in Xfce, Ayatana Sound Menu in Ubuntu) are able to control only players supporting the latest version of the MPRIS standard (like Amarok, Banshee, Clementine, Guayadeque, Pragha, Rhythmbox, Spotify, VLC, xnoise, etc) and are not able to control MPRIS 1 capable players like Audacious.

 I think it would make sense to implement an MPRIS 2 interface in Audacious.

-#1 Updated by Jacopo Lorenzetti about 8 years ago
+#1 Updated by Jacopo Lorenzetti over 8 years ago

 John Lindgren wrote:

 MPRIS 2 makes heavy use of the org.freedesktop.DBus.Properties interface, which has a fuller implementation in GDBus than in the older dbus-glib, so MPRIS 2 support should start fresh using GDBus rather than being based on the MPRIS 1 code, which uses dbus-glib.